renatols-jf/spboot-chassi/README.md

 - Create a configuration to have some level of control in automatic logs and metrics.
 - Remove the need to call `.log()` for messages that have no attachment.
 - Evolve the way this framework interacts with Spring to remove the need for `@ComponentScan`
-- Create a configuration to calculate application health as a media instead of worst.
+- Create a configuration to calculate application health as an average instead of worst.
 - Allow extra tags in automatic metrics.
 - Create a configuration to stop the timer as soon as the domain logic is over (`Request#doProcess`)
 - Create a summary type metric;